St Helens Recreation F.C.: History

 The club had an inconsistent run in the division; it was either in the lower mid-table, or pushing for the title, finishing 4th in 1906–07 and 1908–09, and was runner-up in 1911–12, albeit 12 points behind champions Rochdale.

 The Recs were regular FA Cup entrants over the period, but never made the first round proper.
 It twice reached the fifth and final qualifying round (equivalent in 2025 of the second round), in 1902–03 and 1907–08.
 In the former season, the club lost 5–0 at Glossop, conceding 4 late goals, and having missed a penalty to make the score 1–1; en route to the fifth round, the Recs beat town rivals St Helens Town in the second round before 5,000 fans at City Road, put a remarkable 18 goals past Rhyl Athletic in the third, and upset Burslem Port Vale in the fourth.
 In the latter season, the Recs lost 4–1 at home to Chesterfield.

 The club also entered the Lancashire Senior Cup from 1902–03 to 1912–13, its best run being to the semi-final in 1909–10; in the second round, the Recs beat Liverpool at Anfield in a replay, coming from behind to win 3–1 with a goal from Holden and two from Fairclough.
 At the semi-final stage, the club bowed out to Everton at Goodison Park, two goals within a minute in the second half settling matters.

 After spending 1912–13 in the middle of the Lancashire Combination top flight table, the club voted to abandon the association code, and take up the rugby league code.

 Colours

 The original colours of the rugby club were cardinal jerseys with green trim.
 In 1889 the club described its colours as maroon and white, probably referring to maroon jerseys and white knickers.
 The football club kept with the maroon jersey scheme.
+Its change kit was blue.